aktos-io/scadajs-template/webapps/main/README.md

 ### Optional Files

 * `dep.ls`: If exists, it is compiled into `js/dep.js`.
 This is intended to be used for non critical codes (like [async components](https://github.com/ceremcem/ractive-synchronizer)) to be loaded after first page load.
 Developer is responsible for handling this script, no action is taken automatically.
+It is included by `app.ls` in this example.

 ### App Specific Layout

 Following files are optional and included directly or indirectly by above required and optional files:

-* `app.pug`: The main template file.
-Every other template files are included in this file.
-Pug allows native server side includes by `include` keyword.
+* `app.pug`: The main Ractive template file, included in `app.ls`.
-* `showcase/`: More complicated examples' files which are split into smaller files and folders.
+* `showcase/`: More complicated examples, included in `app.pug`.

 ### Other Files

-* `vendor2.{js,css}`: Files under `scada.js/vendor2/` are compiled into `js/vendor2.js` and `css/vendor2.css` accordingly.
-These files contain non-critical 3rd party libraries that may or may not be needed in *this* webapp.
-Developer is responsible for loading these files if they are necessary.
+* `js/vendor2.js` and `css/vendor2.css`: Files under `scada.js/vendor2/` are compiled to these outputs accordingly.
+These files contain non-critical 3rd party libraries that may or may not be needed in *this* webapp, such as:
+    * SemanticUI (required for most components)
+    * JsBarcode
+    * LoadingBar
+    * ...etc

+  > Developer is responsible for loading these files if they are necessary.
+They are included by `app.ls` in this example.

 # See Also